HaiSGU/foodora-ba-portfolio/README.md

 projects/foodora-mvp/assets/images/screenshots/  Foodora prototype/wireflow screenshots
-pages/                      Redirect stubs (backward compatibility) css/                        Shared styles
+pages/                      Redirect stubs (backward compatibility) css/                        Shared styles assets/docs/                Shared portfolio artifacts (e.g., standards-based BA checklists) tools/                      Optional scripts used to generate checklist workbooks
 ```

 ## Notes

 - This is a portfolio project; the company/product is conceptual.
-- The repository is intentionally kept free of generator scripts and temp artifacts to stay GitHub-ready.
+- The site is static (HTML/CSS/JS) and is designed to be recruiter-friendly (viewable PDFs/SQL, plus downloads).